shreshthsaini/academic-kickstart/content/authors/admin/_index.md

 Sizes: "M"

 ---
+I am a PhD student at the Laboratory for Image and Video Engineering ([LIVE](https://live.ece.utexas.edu/)) at University of Texas at Austin.
+I am advised bt Professor Alan C Bovik.
+My current research focus is on computer vision, deep learning, and high dynamic range video content.

-I am a Research Engineer(AI) at [Arkray, Inc.](http://www.arkray.co.jp/english/) where I work on developing industry leading medical AI solutions.
+Before this, I have worked as Research Engineer/Machine Learning Engineer at [BioMind](https://biomind.ai/), Singapore and as Research Engineer - AI at [Arkray, Inc.](http://www.arkray.co.jp/english/).
+Where I worked on developing industry leading medical AI solutions.
 Notably, I have been working on challenging pathological datasets to develope highly reliable and light deep learning models which could be deployed on devices like [Aution-Eye](http://www.arkray.co.jp/english/products/laboratory/urinalysis_analyzers/ai-4510.html).

-My research interest is highly interdisciplinary covering machine learning, computer vision, medical image analysis, biomedical and healthcare informatics.
-I occasionally work on deep learning applications in biometrics-from where I started my research journey.
+My research interest is highly interdisciplinary covering machine learning, computer vision, video engineering,medical image analysis, and healthcare informatics.
+I am tinkering around MLOps more recently, I welcome any suggestion and/or guidance.
+I occasionally work on deep learning applications in biometrics **(fact: I started my research journey from this field).**

-I completed my B.Tech in Electrical Engineering from [Indian Institue of Technology - Jodhpur](https://iitj.ac.in/) in May, 2020.
-I was fortunate to work with [Dr. Mengling 'Mornin' Feng](https://mornin-feng.com) in Healthcare informatics at Healthcare AI group at National University of Singapore(NUS).
-During my undergrad, I was actively working with [Dr. Anil Kumar Tiwari](http://home.iitj.ac.in/~akt/), [Dr. Rajendra Nagar](http://home.iitj.ac.in/~rn/), and [Dr. Deepak Mishra](http://home.iitj.ac.in/~dmishra/) in biomedical informatics, healtcare analytics and computer vision.
+I completed my B.Tech in Electrical Engineering from [Indian Institue of Technology, Jodhpur](https://iitj.ac.in/) in 2020.
+I was fortunate to be advised by [Dr. Mengling 'Mornin' Feng](https://mornin-feng.com) at Healthcare AI group, National University of Singapore(NUS).
+During my undergrad, I was actively working with [Dr. Anil Kumar Tiwari](http://home.iitj.ac.in/~akt/), [Dr. Rajendra Nagar](http://home.iitj.ac.in/~rn/), and [Dr. Deepak Mishra](http://home.iitj.ac.in/~dmishra/) in biomedical and healtcare analytics, and computer vision.
 I am eternally greatful to [Dr. Aditya Nigam](http://faculty.iitmandi.ac.in/~aditya/), who identified and steered my research interest early in my undergrad.